Mrugank-Upadhyay/Inferno-Oracle-1/README.md

 * Use Arduino Nano 33 Ble Sense (much smaller, has more sensors, least environmental impact)
-* Use TensorFlow Lite so that the model will be on the hardware itself (will not need wifi/browser/)
+* Use TensorFlow Lite so that the model will be on the hardware itself (will not need wifi/browser/) so it can truly be a TinyML project!